hfg-gmuend/gmynd/docs/groupData.md

 let groupedSuperheroes = gmynd.groupData(superheroes, ['Gender', 'Alignment']);
 ```

-The result will be something like this where every `{…}` contains one of the original data item:
+The result will be something like this where every `{…}` contains one of the original data items:
 ```javascript
 {
   Female: {